KapilanoDEV/IIB_ACEDocumentation/docs/error-handling.md

 # Timeout Notification is controlled by Timeout Control

-, so long as they both have the same unique identifier.
-You also need to set the operation mode of the Timeout Notification to Controlled, not Automatic.
+In the same way that cron jobs operate to a set interval.
+IIB does this with the Timeout Notification and Timeout Control nodes.
+You have a Timeout Notification connected to say an MQ Output node and set it's interval property to 20 seconds.
+Once this flow is deployed it triggers every 20 seconds.
+You can have a Timeout Notification on it's own but you cannot have a Timeout Control without a Timeout Notification.
+Timeout Notification is controlled by Timeout Control so long as they both have the same unique identifier.
+You also need to set the operation mode of the Timeout Notification to Controlled, not
+Automatic.
 The Timeout Control node has a Request location property InputRoot.XMLNSC.EmpDetails.TimeoutRequest.
 Within the Timeout you will have an Action, Identifier, StartDate etc. [DEC292020-IIB Timeout_LabelRouting_MultiQueues](https://drive.google.com/file/d/1sJ3i-KQYDRGw1UG38bU05uUMFCe6r-Pa/view?usp=share_link)